5 Tips for Managing Your Overseas Employees

 Managing a Virtual Staff

-Second, language barriers can be hard to overcome, increasing the communication gap.
+Second, language and cultural barriers are often hard to overcome, which only increases the communication gap.
 It can be frustrating for some, embarrassing for others.
 Repeating oneself, poor phone connections, and miscommunication are all commonplace and discourage building relationships with employees.

 Finally, time zones cause delays in the flow of information.
 Anyone working in a global setting has experienced it.
 You walk into the office in the morning and the information awaiting you in your inbox is missing some key information you needed.
-By the time yuo can get the information, you’ve lost another day, which often has a trickle down effect.
-Further, many managers amid busy schedules forget the importance of fairness in terms of meeting times.
-No one wants to have meetings late at night when it’s 2PM for the other party.
+By the time you realize this and ping the person at the other end, they’ve left the office.
+As a result, you’ve lost another day, and maybe missed a deadline.
+Further, overlapping time that’s reasonable for everyone is hard to find, especially when you have three or more time zones to accommodate.

-Given these challenges, here are five quick tips for leading a global team:
+Given these challenges, let’s take a look at five quick tips for leading a global team:

 1. Create a Picture Chart

 They say a picture is worth a thousand words.
-To me, it’s worth 10,000 when dealing across cultures.
-There’s an inherent curiosity about what people look like when you spend all day on the phone with them, or swapping emails.
+Here at MRH, we like to say that a picture is worth 10,000 words when working across cultures.
+There’s an inherent curiosity about what people look like when you spend all day on the phone with them, or swapping emails with them over weeks and months.
 Unfortunately, it is unlikely that you can get all your employees in the same place at the same time due to cost constraints.
-Create an organization chart with everyone’s picture on it to help make your employees feel like they’re part of a team, and not just pen pals.
+Instead, create an organization chart with everyone’s picture on it to help make your employees feel like they’re part of a team, and not just pen pals.

 2. Go Back to School

-Having spent most of my career working with clients and employees abroad, I’m continuously surprised by how little time leaders spend learning about their employee’s culture.
-Unlike managing the employees you pass in the hall each day, you have limited opportunities to learn about your overseas employees – their families, their interests and their abilities.
-Spending time studying the culture of your employee in China, for example, can help teach you that they have tremendous devotion to their family and that relationships are more important than tasks.
-Understanding your employees’ culture not only helps you build relationships across oceans, it also helps you manage them effectively since you can learn about their cultural values.
+Having spent most of my career working with clients and employees abroad, I’m continuously surprised by how little time leaders spend learning about their employees’ cultures.
+Unlike managing the employees you pass in the hall each day, your overseas employees live and work in a completely different environment.
+Spending time studying the culture of your employee in China, for example, can help teach you that relationships are more important than tasks.
+Understanding your employees’ culture not only helps you build relationships across oceans, it also helps you manage them effectively since you will better understand what’s important to them.

 3. Pack Your Bags

 There are a million reasons why leaders do not go to see their employees overseas.
 I’ve heard them all.
 Too expensive, too far, don’t know what to eat.
 These are all true, but still not good enough reasons to get some face time with your people.
 After spending a great deal of time with my colleagues in India, I was able to exert far more influence and communicate more efficiently because of the relationships and trust that we had built.
-Building these relationships took time, but getting to know them individually paid back dividends when it came to getting things done in the work place.
-Imagine how good your employees feel when you make the trip.
+Building these relationships took time, but getting to know them individually paid back dividends when it came to getting things done once I returned home.
+Further, imagine how good your employees feel when you make the trip to see them.
 Now, imagine how they feel when you don’t.

 4. Slow Down, Speedy